 \subsection{Experimental Setup}

-We generate 10 instances per symbolic template using different random seeds, resulting in a total of 54 topics $\times$ 5 templates $\times$ 10 instances = \textbf{2,700 test cases}.
-All models are evaluated under a consistent decoding configuration: temperature = 0.7, top-\textit{p} = 0.95, and a maximum token limit of 4,096.
-For evaluation, we use our proposed metric, \ourmetric, as the primary indicator for both final answer correctness and alignment of intermediate reasoning steps.
-Additionally, we include two widely used reference-based metrics~\citep{deltascore} to assess surface-level generation quality: ROUGE~\citep{rouge} for n-gram overlap and BERTScore~\citep{bertscore} for semantic similarity.
+We instantiate the \ourdataset benchmark by sampling 10 instances per symbolic template with distinct random seeds, yielding 58 topics $\times$ 5 templates $\times$ 10 instances = 2,900 test cases.
+We evaluate all models under a unified decoding configuration: temperature = 0.7, top-\textit{p} = 0.95, and a maximum token limit of 4,096 unless these parameters are unavailable for a given model.
+We use a zero-shot setup with a standardized reasoning prompt: \begin{quote}